 I’ve heard many moms’ opinions about Spectra vs Medela breast pumps and they share all they know in order to help other moms make an informed decision.

-There are a variety of excellent pump options currently available on the market to assist your journey, whether you intend on pumping exclusively or to supplement your nursing routine.
+There are a variety of excellent pump options currently available on the market (not just Spectra or Medela) to assist your journey, whether you intend on pumping exclusively or to supplement your nursing routine.

 You can find single, double, manual pumps, and electric pumps on the market.
 An electric variant is more time-efficient than a single pump or a manual one.